Taoglas

 Taoglas, headquartered in Dublin, Ireland, is a manufacturer of RF antennas, RF Receivers, speakers and other modules.

 The company was founded in 2004 in Enniscorthy, County Wexford and in 2021, with their main headquarters located in Dublin.

-In February 2023, the company was purchased by US based Graham Partners.
+In February 2023, the company was purchased by US based [Graham Partners].

 In July 2023, the European Commission engaged with the Irish Government after Taoglas components were discovered in Russian bombs used to attack Ukraine during the Russo-Ukrainian War.

+In March 2026, a YouTube video showed the debris of a Shahed drone launched at the Sovereign Base Area (SBA) of Akrotiri, in Cyprus, on March 1.
+The clip showed the drone contained a Russian Kometa electronic warfare [EW] system, which was itself built using components from Taoglas.